zpz/zpz.github.io/_posts/2019-02-24-resources-learning-python.md

 <!--excerpt-->

 Neither can I be comprehensive.
-This is just what I know are good or look good to me **for learners**.
+What follows is just what I know are good or look good to me **for learners**.

 ## Prerequisites

-If you are not yet a strong programmer, your code very likely suffers two problems:
+A novice programmer's code often suffers two problems:

 1. There is no deliberate distinction between *library* and one-off *scripts*.
 Most work is (long) scripts.

 2. Functions are long.
 A function grows on and on as you feel the need to do more and more.

 The first problem is lack of *modularity* and *reusability*.
 The second is lack of *decomposition*.
-The former is relatively easy to understand, and can be enforced to some extent.
-The latter is harder.
-I may say that, for a novice programmer, modularity and reusability is hard to do well, but decomposition is hard to even start doing.
+While both aspects require a lot of experience to master, I feel the latter is hard to even start for a new programmer.
 The two short reads below reinforce this basic idea of decomposition.

 - [Decomposition & Style](https://cs.stanford.edu/people/nick/compdocs/Decomposition_and_Style.pdf) (pdf)